When the Training Set Starts Eating Itself

 Generative AI has made a strange new supply chain ordinary: one model produces examples, another model learns from them, a reward model filters them, a smaller model imitates them, a benchmark absorbs them, a user publishes them, and the next crawl treats them as part of the world.

 This is not a fringe practice.
 Synthetic data now appears across model development because the old data frontier is tightening.
-Stanford's 2024 AI Index summarized Epoch projections that high-quality language data could be exhausted around 2024, low-quality language data within two decades, and image data later, depending on projection method.
-The exact dates are uncertain, but the pressure is real: frontier AI has already consumed large shares of the public web, books, code, images, papers, forums, and commercial datasets that can be scraped, licensed, or purchased.
+Epoch AI estimated in 2024 that language-model developers could fully use the effective stock of quality-adjusted, human-generated public text between 2026 and 2032 if trends continue, or earlier under intense overtraining.
+The exact dates remain uncertain, but the pressure is real: frontier model development has already relied on large public-web, book, code, image, paper, forum, and commercial datasets that can be scraped, licensed, or purchased.

 Synthetic data looks like an answer to that scarcity.
 If a model can generate a million math problems, simulated conversations, safety examples, tool-use traces, images, labels, critiques, or edge cases, then the training stack no longer waits for the world to produce enough examples.
 The machine can manufacture curriculum for the next machine.

 The phrase sounds clean.
-"Synthetic data" can mean privacy-preserving records, simulator output, model-generated instruction examples, generated preference data, synthetic images, proof traces, role-played conversations, code tasks, benchmark variants, and adversarial prompts.
+In this essay, synthetic data means data generated by an algorithm rather than directly collected from an event, measurement, document, person, sensor, or existing artifact.
+It can include privacy-preserving tabular records, simulator output, model-generated instruction examples, generated preference data, synthetic images, proof traces, role-played conversations, code tasks, benchmark variants, and adversarial prompts.
 Some of these are useful.
 Some are risky.
 The governance problem begins when they are all treated as the same substance: data.

 Why Synthetic Data Is Useful